About This Site

 - Why does the WardMaps.com site no longer accept purchases?
 We are replacing the backbone of our e-commerce platform to provide a superior experience here, at WardMapsGifts.

 - Why does WardMapsGifts.com not feature all of your maps?
 We are working diligently to populate this site with all of the maps currently listed on our legacy website, www.WardMaps.com.
 As we are taking this opportunity to fully vet each and every map listing as we create it here, the process will take time, most likely lasting well into 2020.
 Keep in mind that we have tens of thousands of maps listed on our legacy site right now.
 To browse all of them, just visit www.WardMaps.com.

 - What CAN I purchase here?
 For every map listed on this site, fine art reproductions with or without framing can be purchased.
 Options for shipping or picking up maps/framed maps are provided.
 For every gift product listed on this site, each item can be purchased with either shipping or pick up options provided.

 - Conversely, what CAN I NOT purchase here?
 For many of our maps listed here, we have yet to coordinate inventory and pricing between our retail store, our legacy website, and this site.
-Hence, for the time being, WardMapsGifts will lack the ability to list and accept purchases for authentic antique maps.
+Hence, for the time being, WardMapsGifts may lack the ability to list and accept purchases for sole authentic antique maps.
 Of course, reproductions are always available for purchase.
 See bullet point immediately above this one.